abidarmohammad/doctor-appointment/README.md

 # In another terminal for client
 cd client
 npm run dev
-Contributing
+🤝 Contributing
 Contributions are welcome!
-Please open issues or pull requests.
+Please open an issue or pull request if you'd like to help improve this project.